Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/simulate/ocean.rst

 Data Files
 ----------

-Simulation data is stored in disk as sequences of ``OpenEXR`` image maps, one for each of displacement, normal and foam (if enabled to be generated).
-Upon loading the data from these baked files, when a frame of the bake sequence is read from disk, it is cached in memory.
+Simulation data is stored on a drive as sequences of ``OpenEXR`` image maps, one for each of displacement, normals, and foam (if enabled to be generated).
-This means that accessing loaded frames subsequent times is fast, not incurring the overhead of disk access.
+Upon loading the data from these baked files, when a frame of the bake sequence is read from a drive, it is cached in memory.
+This means that accessing loaded frames subsequent times is fast, not incurring the overhead of drive access.

 Since these baked files are plain ``OpenEXR``\ s, they can also be opened and rendered in any other application or renderer that supports them.